appacademy/Module-5-Resources/lecture-notes/w14d3-hooks-forms.md

 This hook gives you access to React's component lifecycle.
 It is meant to run side effects in your code after the component updates from `useState`.
 They pair together very well. useEffect is mostly used to either run an effect when the component mounts or run an effect if a variable's reference in memory changes.
 It is not meant to replace generic helper functions.

+NOTE: ***use this hook to run side effects IF COMPONENT STATE CHANGES***.

+Since we are still writing JavaScript you can use normal JS techniques like helper functions to assist in DRYing up your code.
+Do not use `useEffect` for literally everything.
+It is not to be overused.

 - your notes here

 ---